List of operations conducted by SEAL Team Six: Radio station

 The SEALs continued trying to make radio contact.
 Then a BTR-60 and three trucks, carrying a dozen soldiers each, were spotted coming towards the station.
 The soldiers flanked the building and the BTR covered the front entrance with its 14.5 mm KPV heavy machine gun.
 The incoming fire on the SEALs' position was becoming devastatingly heavy, and they were running out of ammunition.
 The SEALs were engaged with a numerically superior enemy force.
 The team realized that their only option was to change their original plan of holding the radio station, and instead disable the radio transmitter, then extract towards the water.
 They followed a pre-planned escape route out behind the station and across a broad meadow that led to a path that cut between cliffs and a beach.
 The meadow was exposed to Grenadian fire.
-The team leapfrogged across the exposed ground and took heavy fire suffering several wounded.
-Finally reaching the end of the field, cut through a chain-link fence, ran into dense brush, and followed the path to the beach.
-The Grenadians were still in pursuit, so the SEALs waded into the water and began swimming parallel to the shore until they found cliff ledges in which to hide/ Once the Grenadians had given up the search they swam out to sea.
+The team leapfrogged across the exposed ground and took heavy fire, suffering several wounded.
+Finally reaching the end of the field, they cut through a chain-link fence, ran into dense brush, and followed the path to the beach.
+The Grenadians were still in pursuit, so the SEALs waded into the water and began swimming parallel to the shore until they found cliff ledges in which to hide.
+Once the Grenadians had given up the search, they swam out to sea.
 They were in the water for nearly six hours until a rescue plane spotted them and vectored the USS Caron, a destroyer, to pick them up.
 The officer in charge, Erskine, was wounded in the arm during the operation and was awarded the Purple Heart and Silver Star for heroism and leadership in commanding the assault element.
 Three other SEAL Team SIX members were wounded during the operation.